-Saturn entered Capricorn on the 20th of December 2017, at 4:49am UT, and will remain in its own sign until December 2020.
+Saturn entered Capricorn on the 20th of December 2017, and will remain in its own sign until December 2020.
 Remarkably, this time it will not retrograde into the preceding sign, Sagittarius, as can happen during its yearly retrogradation motion.
 This is meaningful.
 Saturn has been waiting for this moment for a quarter of a century, and nothing is going to get in the way of the changes that are needed.
 The world has experienced enough chaos, excesses, and false promises until now, and if there is one thing that Saturn won’t stand for it is lack of substance.

 The Oxford dictionary has several definitions for the word ‘substance’, interestingly all eminently suited to define Saturn: